dengos/code_archive/README.md

 here is to illustrate that segment tree is a very powerfull data structure, you can use whatever you want as the node of segment tree, but keep the invariance!!!

-5. Advance Heap (comming soon)
+5. Restrict Heap with O(logN) update
 No much advance here, to be honest.
-This heap support the basic operation of c++ standard heap, and with extra operation like delete and update.
+This heap support the basic operation of c++ standard heap, and with extra operation like update.
 In order to achieve the logN complexity for delete and update operation, the heap node must id must be uniq.
 By uniq, I mean something like the vertex id in a graph, or edges id, etc.
 You may consider this kind of heap structure is aimed for Prim algorithm for Minimum Spanning Tree.